-To the authors' knowledge, no updated global assessment of RFBs' performance is formally available yet.
-An unpublished comparative analysis (Fuller et al., 2017) on biodiversity measures used by RFMOs/As in 2006-when the UNGA Resolution 61/105 on Sustainable Fisheries and the UNFSA was adopted-and in 2017 indicates significant progress in addressing the provisions of that resolution, and others that have been adopted since.
+To the authors' knowledge, no updated peer-reviewed global assessment of RFBs' performance is formally available yet.
+An unpublished comparative analysis (Fuller et al., 2017) on biodiversity measures used by RFMOs/As in 2006 - when the UNGA Resolution 61/105 on Sustainable Fisheries and the UNFSA was adopted - and in 2017 indicates significant progress in addressing the provisions of that resolution, and others that have been adopted since.
 Existing RFMO/As have strengthened and expanded their measures to include more biodiversity-related components, and in regions where no RFMO/As existed, three new bodies have entered into force since 2012.
 The newcomers benefitted from the experience of the others, existing models and the existence of the RSN, to progress faster and adopt the relevant measures.
 The analysis also reveals the relative homogeneity of the biodiversity measures taken by these RFMO/As in bottom fisheries (including exploratory fisheries, encounter protocols, VME indicator species and thresholds) and close alignment with the UNGA resolution 61/105 and the FAO Deep-sea Fisheries Guidelines.
+An assessment issued in 2019 by the Pew Charitable Trusts30 regarding ICCAT, IATTC and WCPFC argues that (i) the results are difficult to quantify; (ii) across all three RFMOs, not enough recommendations have been implemented, particularly to end and prevent overfishing and to rebuild depleted stocks; (iii) progress has been slow toward implementing comprehensive harvest strategies; and (iv) Parties to the RFMOs have been unable to reach consensus across many other key areas (Pew, 2019).

-Nonetheless, in general, most RFMOs have updated their basic texts to account for the adoption of the UNFSA, the International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO 2009) and the Port States Measures Agreement (www.fao.org/port-state-measures/en/).
+In general, most RFMOs have updated their basic texts to account for the adoption of the UNFSA, the International Guidelines for the Management of Deep-sea Fisheries in the High Seas (FAO 2009) and the Port States Measures Agreement (www.fao.org/port-state-measures/en/).
 Most also adopted the ecosystem approach and precautionary approach a decade or more ago.
-Detection of IUU has improved as States improved their performance as flag and port States following the Voluntary Guidelines for Flag State Performance (FAO, 2015a), and the use of target reference points (TRPs) and harvest control rules (HCRs) is slowly being generalized.
+Detection of IUU has improved as States improved their performance as flag and port States following the Voluntary Guidelines for flag State Performance (FAO, 2015a), and the use of target reference points (TRPs) and harvest control rules (HCRs) is slowly being generalized.
 The use of management strategy evaluation (MSE) is also spreading in leading RFMOs, but more slowly in others.
 Identification of threatened species in bycatch and vulnerable habitats is progressing very slowly, limited sometimes by the need to amend basic texts to broaden the RFMO mandate, and often constrained by limited budgets and national capacity.
-Overall, the international standards are up-to-date (although they could be improved), their political acceptance has been affirmed and formal steps to implement them have effectively started, to a different degree in different RFBs, reflecting operational constraints, as well as insufficient political will.
+Overall, the international standards are up to date (although they could be improved), their political acceptance has been affirmed and formal steps to implement them have effectively started, to a different degree in different RFBs, reflecting operational constraints, as well as insufficient political will.
 The elaboration and update of RFMOs' performance reviews and their public availability, together with exchange of experience between RFBs through the RSN, are elements likely to increase performance in the future.